omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - move "last completed" on instancedetail page to next to the title like so:
         Workout 287 - Last Completed: Date
   - Grey the text for last completed out and make it smaller than workout number.
+- use jquery UI datepicker for date choices in schedule and result forms
+  - look at top answer from this question: https://stackoverflow.com/questions/12884638/select-future-dates-only-django-form
+  - can give available dates to schedule form and create result form
+  - create result should only have past
+  - schedule should only have future dates